 Film Studies Film Series and Events

 DePauw's Film Studies Film Series screens thought-provoking, critically acclaimed films throughout the academic year.
-The spring 2018 season includes:
+The fall 2018 season includes:

 Peeler art center, auditorium

 This Academy Award nominated documentary envisions the book James Baldwin never finished.
 It is a radical narration about race in America, using the writer's original words, as narrated by actor Samuel L. Jackson.
 Alongside a flood of rich archival material, the film draws on Baldwin's notes on the lives and assassinations of Medgar Evers, Malcolm X, and Martin Luther King Jr. to explore and bring a fresh and radical perspective to the current racial narrative in America.
 Q&A led by Professor Angela Flury of the English Department immediately following the film.
 Free and open to the public.

 matt shepard is a friend of mine (2014)